 You probably think about sleep and insomnia a lot.
 The worry and dread often mounts as the day progresses.
 You wonder if tonight is a night that will be OK or will be horrible.
 You may worry this problem will never end.
 You worry that it is going to effect your long-term health, which only worries you more.
 Then you worry about worrying too much about sleep!

 You may have tried sleeping pills of one kind or another, and you might even take them every single night.
 However, you might not want to rely on medication or alcohol or other substances to help you fall or stay asleep.
 You wonder if there is another way, but change is worrisome.
 You might have heard about the idea of therapy or behavioral methods for insomnia, but you aren't sure what these are or whether they could help.

 The good news is that even if you feel as if your poor sleep is ruining your life, there is hope.
 As a Clinical Health Psychologist, I've been long interested in and have training and experience helping people with insomnia and other sleep disorders.
 In fact, some of my clinical training was in a sleep disorders center in Chicago where we evaluated and treated a wide variety of people with sleep issues.
 In my work at university counseling and health centers and in private practice, I've helped people with insomnia, sleep rhythm/schedule problems, and people who have difficulty with sleep due to medical issues including sleep apnea.

-The first step with insomnia treatment is to thoroughly examine your difficulty with sleep.
+The first step with insomnia treatment is to thoroughly examine and assess your difficulty with sleep.
 We will consider many details, since sleep is complex and a result of biological, behavioral, psychological, and environmental factors.
 We will identify which factors are most impacting your sleeping problem.
 We will look at your sleep habits and patterns, as well as all of the things you've tried to do to help you sleep.
 We may notice that certain things triggered your insomnia, but other things keep it going.